 VERIFY what you hear or read by way of another source.
 Just because one person or source says something is true, doesn’t make it true.
-If verification is not possible then you must withhold judgement about the truth of what you read.
-Also verify the identity of whom you communicate with.
+If verification is not possible then you must withhold judgment about the truth of what you read.
+Also, verify the identity of whom you communicate with.
 Predators are a serious threat!

 VERIFY that the person you are communicating with has nothing to gain from the information you receive.
 Is the person trying to gain your support in a dispute?
 Are you being asked for information that could compromise you in some way?
 Is someone else being put in a bad light by what you hear?
 Are you being intentionally or unintentionally misled?